COM(2013) 71 final

 In scope instruments

-Broad definition of financial instruments , including securities, money-market instruments, units/shares in collective investment undertakings, notes and structured products, derivatives agreements (e.g. options, futures, swaps, forward rate agreements), repurchase agreements.
+Broad definition of financial instruments, including securities, money-market instruments, units in collective investment undertakings, derivatives agreements (e.g. options, futures, swaps, forward rate agreements) and structured products.

 Taxable event (transaction)

-Financial transactions: purchase/sale of financial instruments (including repurchase and reverse repurchase), securities lending, borrowing agreements, intra-group transfer of the right to dispose of a financial instrument as owner, the conclusion/modification of derivatives agreements.
+Financial transactions include the purchase/sale and exchange of financial instruments (including repurchase and reverse repurchase), securities lending and borrowing agreements, intra-group transfer of the right to dispose of a financial instrument as owner and the conclusion of derivatives agreements.